-- 12. Generally regarding the Zoning Ordinance requirement of a finding that special conditions and circumstances exist which are peculiar to the land or structure involved which are not applicable to other similarly situated land or structures elsewhere in the same district: - A. Regarding Part A of the proposed waivers, for locating the PV SOLAR ARRAY less than one-half mile from an incorporated municipality and within the contiguous urban growth area of a municipality: - (1) The Village of Bondville was notified of the proposed Special Use Permit on August 21, 2023 and no comments have been received. - B. Regarding Part B of the proposed waivers, for not submitting a Landscape Plan with weed control plan prior to consideration of the Special Use Permit by the Board: - (1) The petitioner continues to work on a Landscape Plan and weed control plan that is customized to the subject property. - C. Regarding Part C of the proposed waivers, for not submitting a Noise Analysis prior to consideration of the Special Use Permit by the Board: - (1) The petitioner is aware of this requirement and needs more time to have the noise study done.
+- 12. Generally regarding the Zoning Ordinance requirement of a finding that special conditions and circumstances exist which are peculiar to the land or structure involved which are not applicable to other similarly situated land or structures elsewhere in the same district: - A. Regarding Part A of the proposed waivers, for locating the PV SOLAR ARRAY less than one-half mile from an incorporated municipality and within the contiguous urban growth area of a municipality: - (1) The Village of Bondville was notified of the proposed Special Use Permit on August 21, 2023. and no comments have been received.
+The Village of Bondville filed a protest on October 25, 2023 against the required Map Amendment in Case 109-AM-23 that would provide appropriate zoning for the PV SOLAR ARRAY. - B. Regarding Part B of the proposed waivers, for not submitting a Landscape Plan with weed control plan prior to consideration of the Special Use Permit by the Board: - (1) The petitioner continues to work on a Landscape Plan and weed control plan that is customized to the subject property. - C. Regarding Part C of the proposed waivers, for not submitting a Noise Analysis prior to consideration of the Special Use Permit by the Board: - (1) The petitioner is aware of this requirement and needs more time to have the noise study done.